chandanhpcic/docs/source/manual/how-tos/shaper_guestnet.rst

 Multi Interface shaping for a GuestNet
 =========================================

-One of the options with OPNsense's traffic shaper is its ability to add shaping rules based upon two interfaces.
+One of the options with Reticen8's traffic shaper is its ability to add shaping rules based upon two interfaces.
 This option allows you to shape traffic differently based on the direction the traffic is moving between interfaces.